yeonjuan/html-eslint/docs/rules/no-trailing-spaces.md

 # no-trailing-spaces

-Disallow trailing whitespaces at the end of lines
+Disallow trailing white spaces at the end of lines

 ## Rule Details

-This rule disallows trailing whitespace (spaces, tabs) at the end of lines.
+This rule disallows trailing white spaces (spaces, tabs) at the end of lines.

 Examples of **incorrect** code for this rule: